Isolated torus invariants and automorphism groups of rigid varieties: Abstract

 \section{Abstract}

-We obtain a criterium for an $m$-suspension over a rigid variety to be rigid (for every rigid variety and every regular function).
-Also we investigate the automorphism group of $m$-suspensions satisfying this criterium.
+Perepechko and Zaidenberg conjectured that the neutral component of the automorphism group of a rigid affine variety is a torus.
+We prove this conjecture for toric varieties and varieties with a torus action of complexity one.
+We also obtain a criterion for an $m$-suspension over a rigid variety to be rigid (for every rigid variety and every regular function).
+Additionally, we study the automorphism group of $m$-suspensions satisfying this criterion.